 9. Hassle-free Discounts for health workers, teachers, carers, charity volunteers and charity workers

-There are also several identical-looking discount websites that are all free to join and offer a discount with Wightlink.
+There are several identical-looking discount websites that are all free to join and offer a discount with Wightlink.
 You get 15% off Wightlink car ferry travel and 20% off foot passenger travel.

 These include: